HD 38283

 HD 38283, or Bubup, is a star in the southern circumpolar constellation Mensa.
-With a magnitude of 6.70, its invisible to the naked eye but can be seen with binoculars.
+With a magnitude of 6.70, it's invisible to the naked eye but can be seen with binoculars.
 Bubup is located relatively close at a distance of 124 light-years but is recceding with a heliocentric radial velocity of 61.5 km/s.

 Nomenclature

 HD 38283 was given the name "Bubup", the Boonwurrung word for "child", by the IAU, chosen by representatives of Australia for the 2019 NameExoWorlds contest.

 Properties

 HD 38283/Bubup has a stellar classification of F9.5 V, indicating that it is an ordinary late F-type main-sequence star just shy of being a G-type main-sequence star.
 At present it has 137% the mass of the Sun and 149% the radius of the Sun.
 It shines at about double the luminosity of the Sun from its photosphere at an effective temperature of 5981 K, which gives it a yellow glow.
 Unlike most planetary hosts, HD 38283/Bubup is metal-deficient with an iron abundance 66% that of the Sun and is older than the latter with an age of about 7 billion years.
 Currently, it spins leisurely with a projected rotational velocity of about 4 km/s.

 A survey in 2015 has ruled out the existence of any stellar companions at projected distances above 11 AU.